retutch/tutch-worker/README.md

 Usage
 -----
-The NPM module distribution contains a file, `node_modules/tutch/worker.js`, that can be used as a webworker.
-This needs to be put at a known URL that will be used by the client.
+The NPM module distribution contains a file, `node_modules/tutch/worker.js`.
+This file is not designed to be imported; it's designed to be used directly as a webworker.
+The file needs to be put at a known URL that will be used by the client.

-The NPM module can be used as the _client side_
+The NPM module can be used to activate the webworker with appropriate callbacks.

 ``` typescript
 import tutch from 'tutch-worker';